shanilpanara/origamiUROP/README.md

 # a random sequence will be assigned
 strand_ssDNA = edge_1.strand()

-# Create a double stranded DNA object with 4 base pairs and an assigned sequence
+# Create a double stranded DNA object with 14 base pairs and assign a sequence for one
-# a complementary sequence will be assigned to the second strand
+# of the strands (a complementary sequence will be assigned to the second strand)
 strand_dsDNA = edge_2.strand(double=True, sequence="CCAAGGTTCAGTCA")
 print("ssDNA: ", strand_ssDNA[0], "\ndsDNA: ", strand_dsDNA[0], strand_dsDNA[1])